ParalaXEngineering/webframework/docs/source/getting_started.rst

 The ParalaX Web Framework is designed to be used as a **Git submodule** in your website project.
 This keeps your website code separate from the framework code and makes updates easy.

 .. note::
-   **Framework Development**: If you're contributing to the framework itself (not building a website), see the :doc:`contributing` guide instead.
+   **Framework Development**: If you're contributing to the framework itself (not building a website), clone the repository directly instead of using it as a submodule.

 Setting Up Your Website Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^